G-PST/CommonEnergySystemModel/README.md

    - `Storage`: Storage units with capacity and investment parameters
    - `Commodity`: Energy commodities with pricing
    - `Unit`: Conversion units with efficiency
+   - `Link`: Transfer energy between nodes

-2. **Sample Data**: The sample file shows how to structure data according to the model:
+2. **Sample Data**: The sample file shows how to structure data according to the model.
+It has examples for all the classes and forms a small test system.
-   - Balances with flow profiles and penalty costs
-   - Storage units with capacity, investments, and costs
-   - Commodities with associated identifiers

-3. **Extending the Model**:
-   - Add new node types by extending the `Node` class
-   - Create custom penalties or investment rules
-   - Define additional commodity properties as needed

 ## Development Environment